Mictronics/readsb/README.md

 "make PLUTOSDR=no" will disable plutosdr support and remove the dependency on libad9361 and libiio.

+## Configuration

+After installation, either by manual building or from package, you need to configure dump1090-fa service and web application.

+Edit `/etc/default/dump1090-fa` to set the service options, device type, network ports etc.

+The web application is configured by editing `/usr/share/dump1090-fa/html/config.js`. config.example.js can be renamed and holds all options on a clean installation where config.js doesn't exists.

 ## Note about bias tee support

 Bias tee support is available for RTL-SDR.com V3 dongles.
 If you wish to enable bias tee support,